-Carrots are a cool season vegetable and they will tolerate late spring frost and early fall frost.
+As a cool season vegetable it will tolerate late spring frost and early fall frost.
 Two crops of this carrots can be planted each year making them a vegetable that you can enjoy fresh from the garden several months each year.
 Use these tips for planting and growing your own fresh carrot patch from seeds.

-Carrots grow well in most hardiness zones as long as they are given plenty of sunshine and sandy soil in which to grow.
+Although carrots grow well in most hardiness zones, choose a location with plenty of sunshine and sandy soil in which to grow.

 Carrots must have loose, well-draining soil in which to grow.
-Prepare 12-inch deep raised beds filled with a mixture of 70% potting soil, 10% compost and 20% sand.
+To start, prepare 12-inch deep raised beds filled with a mixture of 70% potting soil, 10% compost and 20% sand.
 If planting in-ground, till soil to 12 inches deep, then add 4 inches of compost and 2 inches of sand and lightly till soil again.

-Carrots are one vegetable that hates cow manure as a soil amendment.
-If cow manure is added to the soil as a fertilizer, developing carrots will split and grow ‘legs’.
-Save the cow manure for other garden crops and use sand as the soil amendment this time.
+Do not use cow manure as a soil amendment for carrots.
+However, if cow manure is added to the soil as a fertilizer, developing carrots will split and grow ‘legs’.
+Instead, save the cow manure for other garden crops and use sand as the soil amendment this time.